Sign In Register

 Is Norman a Good Place to Live?

-Based on current data, Norman receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing.
-Areas to be aware of include an elevated poverty rate, high obesity rates.
+Based on current data, Norman receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, a high uninsured rate.
 Norman offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs